renepacchaux/huntington-bank-pavilion/README.md

 We creatively sensed where to go, but it was reactive.
 How do we communicate boundaries?
 I sketched out the first steps toward a final prototype.

-My third on-paper sketch contained a venue map.
+My third on-paper sketch contained a venue-layout map.

 ## Case Study on Huntington Bank Pavilion